 Adviser: Ruth Wisse.

-Some of my interviews with contemporary poets and writers, both audio and video, are housed at Buffalo University, Harvard University and Poet’s House (NYC) libraries.
+Some of Holder's interviews with contemporary poets and writers, both audio and video, are housed at the University of Buffalo, Harvard University and Poet’s House (NYC) libraries.
+My interviews have also been cited and included in MLA International Bibliography, Contemporary Authors, and the Dictionary of Literary Biography.
 Below is a list of selected interviews I conducted with poets, writers, and other figures in the Arts.

 PUBLICATION CREDITS – Poetry & Prose (Partial list.)